guidedhacking/GH-Entity-List-Finder/readme.md

 4 bytes less before the one we found (in AssaultCube), but that is something that the tool doesn't know, is up to you to work from here.

   ![Step7](https://i.imgur.com/BSmrN9c.png)

+FAQ
+---

+Q: What is an entity list?

+A: In game development, an entity list is a data structure that holds all the entities in a game.
+Entities can be anything from players, enemies, items, to interactive objects.
+By finding the entity list, you can manipulate these entities to change the game's behavior.

+Q: What is the "Max bytes between addresses" option?

+A: This option allows you to control the distance between each entity that you're trying to find.
+A bigger number will give you more results but mostly useless, while a lower number will give you less results but more accurate.

+Q: What is the "Validate" button for?

+A: The "Validate" button allows you to filter out any bad results after the initial search.
+This helps you narrow down your search and find the most likely entity list addresses.

+Q: What is the Squalr library?

+A: Squalr is a memory editing library that allows you to read and write memory.
+This tool uses the Squalr library to perform its memory operations.

 ## Contributors
 95% KISKE, 5% Boboo99 & Rake